Terminal-2 icon

 1. Make a card acquisition request without an amount.

-• POIData.POITransactionID.TimeStamp and POIData.POITransactionID.TransactionID: you need these details later in your payment request.
+• POIData.POITransactionID.TimeStamp and POIData.POITransactionID.TransactionID: You need these details later in your payment request.

 • alias: The card alias, to recognize the customer based on their card.